DirectEmployers/tilt-extensions/devcore/README.md

 ## How to Use It

-First you'll need to import the DirectEmployers tilt-extensions repo in your project's Tiltfile.
+First you'll need to register the DirectEmployers tilt-extensions repo in your project's Tiltfile.

 ```starlark
 v1alpha1.extension_repo(
     name="de-tilt",
     url="https://github.com/DirectEmployers/tilt-extensions",
 )

 v1alpha1.extension(
     name = "devcore",
     repo_name = "de-tilt",